ericscharff/smallworld.js/NOTES.md

 that because this is a META (class) method, `self` here is `Pane`).
 It is then expected for the primitive to return a new object, whose class is Pane, which represents the newly created object.
-It creates a new Smalltalk Object, whose class is Pane, and which (interally) has a reference to the platform specific object, not directly exposed to the Smalltalk code.
+It creates a new Smalltalk Object, whose class is Pane, and which (internally) has a reference to the platform specific object, not directly exposed to the Smalltalk code.

-When invoking methods, those object's are refenced.
+When invoking methods, those object's are referenced.
 In `Pane>>#setText:`

 ```
 METHOD Pane